Sacred Geometry

 In either case, we end up with something supernatural; something miraculous; something divine, perhaps, and certainly something infinitely more powerful than we are.
 Something awesome.
 Something we should either fear, or revere, so we refer to it as being sacred.

-But the only supernatural power we can ascribe to geometry is that it is strong enough to have us talking about it on this webpage.
-That does not make it sacred – and may some giant triangular thunderbolt strike me dead NOW if I'm wrong.
+But the only supernatural power we can ascribe to geometry is that it's strong enough to have us talking about it on this webpage.
+That doesn't make it sacred – and may some giant triangular thunderbolt strike me dead NOW if I'm wrong.

 Ah!
 I'm still here.